symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

 2. When an AggregateTransaction is bonded, an account needs to lock at least ``10`` |networkcurrency| to prevent spamming the network.
 Once all cosigners sign the transaction, the amount of |networkcurrency| locked becomes available again in the account that has locked the funds.
-After :ref:`HashLockTransaction <hash-lock-transaction>` has been confirmed, :doc:`announce the AggregateBondedTransaction <../../concepts/aggregate-transaction>` with a cosignatory.
+After :ref:`hashlocktransaction` has been confirmed, :doc:`announce the AggregateBondedTransaction <../../concepts/aggregate-transaction>` with a cosignatory.
 In our case, we will sign the transaction with Bob's account.

 .. example-code::